“I just got the Core Set, and I loved it. What should I buy next?”

 Hint: Is the expansion you’re looking for currently out of stock?
 Check the FFG Upcoming Products page to see if it’s coming back soon.

 The Black Riders

-The Takeaway: My #1 recommendation for players playing out of order.
-Moderate difficulty curve, powerful and versatile player cards.
+The Takeaway: My #1 recommendation so far for players playing out of order.
+Moderate difficulty curve, with powerful and versatile player cards.

 The Lost Realm

-The Takeaway: Great for players looking for a big challenge, but most players will want to purchase more expansions before taking this one on.
+The Takeaway: Great for players looking for a big challenge, but most players will want to purchase more expansions before taking these quests on.

 The Grey Havens